sycrus/openframeworks/Project_1/README.md

 These are the issues I have faced so far when conceptualizing and realizing this project:
 - Importing SVG into OF and animating it: ofxSVG --> ofPolyline
 - Projecting onto a box: ofxWarp, or via ofxSyphon --> MadMapper (rejected because of watermarks, and because I wanted it to be contained in OF
-- Drawing to the surfaces of ofxWarp: still in progress.
-I suspect I will have to grab the screen image each frame
+- Drawing to the surfaces of ofxWarp: Drawing to surfaces and creating one fbo for each face of the box worked.
-- Animation, and simplifying the process: still in progress. ofxAnimatable
+- Animation, and simplifying the process: I separated the animation into 6 scenes, with sequences each.
+I created points that the characters would stop at, and a path they would travel along.
+I then used ofGetFrameNum and used a percentage of each duration to calculate how far along the path the characters have traveled.
+To do so took a lot of planning, mapping out each scene and each point.
+Once the general movement was programmed, it was relatively straightforward.

 ## Evaluation ##
 I have to manage my own expectations between how I envision the story to be, and how well I can execute it in OF.
 This is an exercise on brevity, simplicity, and other (non-visual) modes of communicating emotion or telling as story.

+This is also a good chance to streamline animation flows, and to think about curved paths which could be accomplished by exporting from Illustrator.
+Once these processes are more streamlined, less time can be spent on technical issues and more towards storytelling.